susumuota/nostr-keyx/README.md

 ## Install

-- You need to install Node.js, a Chrome extension and a Chrome native messaging host to run `nostr-keyx`.
+- You need to install a Chrome extension, Node.js and a Chrome native messaging host to run `nostr-keyx`.

-### Install Node.js

-- `nostr-keyx` uses [Node.js](https://nodejs.org/) to provide NIP-07 functions and access the OS's native keychain application.
-- Install [Node.js](https://nodejs.org/) and make sure `node` command is available in your terminal (type `which node` to confirm).

 ### Install Chrome extension